All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. After each dose increase: Every step up in dose intensifies the gastric emptying effect and can trigger a new round of GI symptoms.

 Both the FDA and most physicians recommend using backup contraception for at least four weeks after starting treatment and after each dose escalation.
-Once you are on a stable maintenance dose and GI symptoms have settled, the risk decreases but does not disappear entirely.
+Once you're on a stable maintenance dose and GI symptoms have settled, the risk decreases but doesn't disappear entirely.

 Can GI Side Effects Make the Interaction Worse?